 The only way to maximise your savings during the Prime Day sale is to become a Prime member.
 Click on the link below to sign up in the lead up to Prime Day 2021 and you'll get a 30-day free trial, plus access to a lot of other Amazon services, including Prime Video, Prime Reading and Prime Gaming (previously called Twitch)

 Sign up for Amazon Prime now

-Prime Day sales are the perfect opportunity to save a packet on a whole variety of goodies – from clothing and footwear, to pantry essentials and tech.
-It's a great source for picking up laptops, cameras, smart home devices and so much more on the cheap.
+Prime Day sales are the perfect opportunity to save a packet on whatever you might need.
+It's a great source for picking up laptops, cameras, smart home devices and so much more on the cheap, even if it's an item that anyway costs under AU$10 at full price.
 However, to shop during Prime Day, you'll need to be a Prime member.

 What is Amazon Prime Day?

 Amazon Prime Day began in the US in 2015 as a celebration of the company’s 20th anniversary, with more deals on offer than Black Friday back then.
 Prime Day then quickly transformed into Amazon’s mid-year sales event where members of Amazon Prime get exclusive discounts on a wide range of items.

 While it began as a one-day sale, by 2018 it has expanded to two days, and that meant that in Australia we could shop for 36 hours – i.e. until the sale ended in the US.
 In 2019, however, it got even bigger and Aussie shoppers were treated to a whopping 65 hours of discounts.
 2020 brought 66 hours of shopping spree only because of daylight savings in October.

 Why does Amazon have Prime Day?
 It's presented as a neat ‘thank you’ to its paying members, but one that involves giving Amazon more money and shifting a lot of stock at the same time.